project-open-data/project-open-data.github.io/user-centered-design.md

 # User-Centered Design

-The Data Transparency team strives to gain a better understanding of those who will be using the new USAspending.gov site and those responsible for uploading data to it.
+The Data Transparency team strives to gain a better understanding of those who will be using the USAspending.gov site and those responsible for uploading data to it.

 <!-- this is a test comment -->